byterubpay/byterub-site/_posts/2017-10-28-logs-for-the-Community-meeting-held-on-2017-10-28.md

 **\<msvb-lab>** https://taiga.getmonero.org/media/attachments/1/e/2/5/ee5db3efec91a39cab0f35f243f54513ac8437d56bd18cc8e5a2910f7c4c/assembled_flashed.jpg
 **\<msvb-lab>** Photos are good for non technical discussion fodder, no?
 **\<vp11>** cool pic
-**\<msvb-lab>** A question, does anyone know where the source code went for the last state of Trezor Monero firmware port?
+**\<msvb-lab>** A question, does anyone know where the source code went for the last state of Trezor ByteRub firmware port?
 **\<sgp>** Photos are especially good
 **\<vp11>** yeah, photos are great!
 **\<msvb-lab>** Like this post basically killed the Trezor port: